auth0/auth0-angular/README.md

 **Note:** We do this to help prevent tokens being unintentionally attached to requests to the wrong recipient, which is a serious security issue.
 Those recipients could then use that token to call the API as if it were your application.

+In the event that requests should be made available for both anonymous and authenticated users, the `allowAnonymous` property can be set to `true`.
+When omitted, or set to `false`, requests that match the configuration, will not be executed when there is no access token available.

 Here are some examples:

 ```js